yaskovdev/corruption-tolerant-stream/README.md

 Check the package in [GitHub Packages](https://github.com/yaskovdev?tab=packages).

-Link it to the repository, if necessary.
+It may take some time for the package to appear in the GitHub repository.